ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

             dims=(2,))
 ```

-As you see, the state didn't change.
+As you can see, the state didn't change since we didn't perform any transformation yet.

 ## Dirac notation
-In the previous section, I implicetely used the [Dirac notation](https://wiki.physics.udel.edu/wiki_phys813/images/0/01/Dirac_notation_and_rules_of_quantum_mechanics.pdf) to represent the vector state $\vert \psi\rangle$.
+In the previous section, I implicitly used the [Dirac notation](https://wiki.physics.udel.edu/wiki_phys813/images/0/01/Dirac_notation_and_rules_of_quantum_mechanics.pdf) to represent the vector state $\vert \psi\rangle$.

-In a quantum mechanics textbook, you will find two important notations associated with the way we represent vectors in the Hilbert space:
+In a quantum mechanics textbook, you will find two essential notations associated with the way we represent vectors in the Hilbert space:

 - The "ket": is a column vector, noted $\vert \psi\rangle$.
 - The "bra": is a raw vector, dual of the other, noted $\langle \psi\vert$.

-When I say dual, it means they are related by a mathematical transformation, that transforms one into the other, and reciprocately.
+When I say dual, it means that both vectors are related by a mathematical transformation that converts one into the other and vice-versa.
-This mathematic transformation is the transpose conjugate.

-To be more concrete, let's define a $\vert \psi\rangle=c_1\vert1\rangle+ c_2\vert0\rangle$, with $c_1, c_2 \in \mathbb{C}$:
+To be more concrete, let's define a state vector $\vert \psi\rangle=c_1\vert1\rangle+ c_2\vert0\rangle$, with $c_1, c_2 \in \mathbb{C}$:

 $$\LARGE
 \vert \psi\rangle=